Three Kings' Day in Barcelona

 Fira de Reis

 After the gifts are unwrapped on 6th January, Barcelona’s shops and boutiques kick off their winter sales season (rebajas).
 This period is perfect for snagging discounts on clothing, accessories, and more.
-Take a stroll through the elegant shopping streets of Passeig de Gràcia or explore local stores in neighbourhoods like El Born for unique finds.
+Take a stroll through the elegant shopping streets of Passeig de Gràcia or explore local stores in neighbourhoods like El Born for unique finds.l.

 Comments